-The cultivar is the Asatsuyu, typical of the Kyoto area, with plants that grow well in warm, sunny areas such as those in southern Japan, while shunning harsher climates.
-Asatsuyu gives crops that are not very abundant but are characterized by delicate, high-quality leaves and sweet, intense umami.
+The leaves of Sencha Ayame organic green tea come from Koyu, Miyazaki, and were machine harvested in early spring.
+The cultivar is Asatsuyu, which is typical of the Kyoto area, with plants that grow well in warm, sunny areas such as those in southern Japan, while shunning harsher climates.
+Asatsuyu gives yields that are not very abundant but are characterized by delicate, high-quality leaves and sweet, intense umami.
+This sencha has an enveloping aroma and an elegant, smooth and sweet taste that invites a sensory experience to be repeated several times a day.

 Tasting – Sight and smell